Industrial Automation Control and Its Limitations

 It helps the industry minimize material wastages during production.

-It has low accident rate.
+It has a low accident rate.

 It gives workers time to do other jobs within the industry.

-THE DISADVANTAGES OF
+THE DISADVANTAGES OF INDUSTRIAL AUTOMATION

-The error coming from the set up can be very dangerous and may damage the entire production system.
+The error coming from the setup can be very dangerous and may damage the entire production system.

-Though the has dominated most industrial activities, there are still jobs left for humans and those are the types that may be very hard for to handling based on their conditions such as inspection jobs, safety monitoring, and record keeping, etc.
+Though automation has dominated most industrial activities, there are still jobs left for humans and those are the types that may be very hard for automation to handle based on their conditions such as inspection jobs, safety monitoring, record keeping, etc.

-You can submit your article for free review and publication by using “PUBLISH YOUR ARTICLE” page at the MENU Buttons.
+You can submit your article for free review and publication by using the “PUBLISH YOUR ARTICLE” page at the MENU Buttons.

-If you love this post please share it to using the social media buttons provided before the comment form.
+If you love this post please share it with your friends using the social media buttons provided.